guitarmind/kaggle_moa_winner_hungry_for_gold/README.md

 # 1st Place Winning Solution - Mechanisms of Action (MoA) Prediction

-This documentation outlines how to reproduce the 1st place solution by team ***Hungry for gold🥇🥇*** for the kaggle Mechanisms of Action (MoA) Prediction competition.
+This documentation outlines how to reproduce the 1st place solution by the ***Hungry for gold🥇🥇*** team for the kaggle Mechanisms of Action (MoA) Prediction competition.

 ## Archive Contents